Peer Education Programs

 Volunteers are accepted on a rolling basis throughout the academic year.
 Due to clearance and training requirements, volunteers are encouraged to return for multiple semesters.

-View application form
+View the SVP application form

 Contact: Ashley Campos, arcampos@berkeley.edu